appcelerator-developer-relations/appc-sample-watchos2/README.md

 #### Sending to the Titanium App

 Under the `#pragma mark watch methods` you'll find the 4 methods that the 4 buttons in the UI call.
-They demonstrate the 4 methods of  [WCSession](https://developer.apple.com/library/prerelease/ios/documentation/WatchConnectivity/Reference/WCSession_class/index.html#//apple_ref/occ/cl/WCSession) to send a message (simple object to send right away), file, userInfo (simple object, queued to be send in background) or update the applicationContext (simple object, of which only the last one will be delivered when the Titanium App resumes).
+They demonstrate the 4 methods of  [WCSession](https://developer.apple.com/library/prerelease/ios/documentation/WatchConnectivity/Reference/WCSession_class/index.html#//apple_ref/occ/cl/WCSession) to send a message (simple object to send right away), file, userInfo (simple object, queued to be sent in background) or update the applicationContext (simple object, of which only the last one will be delivered when the Titanium App resumes).

 	-(IBAction)transferFile:(id)sender
 	{